LMUK-RADONC-PHYS-RES/gating-latencies/readme.md

 ## Installation & Testing
 1. Download or clone the code from this repository
+2. Download the [test data] (https://drive.google.com/drive/folders/1FIbJGtuY2rg9T6_IJBwp3XNRX0UpYVXH?usp=sharing) and move the folder "data_test_DIBH_vid" to "testcases > test_DIBH_vid"
-2. Install Python on your device.
+3. Install Python on your device.
 This code has been created and tested using Python 3.11.2.
 You can probably run it with older Python versions, too.
-3. Create a working environment (see requirements).
+4. Create a working environment (see requirements).
 At best, create a virtual environment first.
 For example, creating a virtual environment called "gatlat" with venv:
 ```shell
 $ <your-python-command> -m venv path\to\venvs\gatlat
 ```